 - Use something like this paper to create labels and put them on the outside of each box in your HHG shipment.
 I included our names, duty station, and email.

 - Buy different colored duct tape to easily identify the boxes for each room.
 You can also find colored tape cheaper at the Dollar Tree.
+When they deliver your household goods, they move too fast to tell what’s in each box.
+SO organizing by color helps to know what room you can tell them to drop the boxes in.

 - These yellow top totes are a popular option to store items and even use as checked baggage at the airport.
 You can also buy them for less than half the price at Costco.